 A radiograph (X-ray) is a type of photograph that looks inside the body and reveals information that may not be discernible from the outside.
 Radiography can be used to evaluate your pet’s internal organs like the heart, lungs, and abdominal organs, as well as bones.
-When it comes to accurately diagnose your pet, radiology can be an extremely valuable tool in our diagnostic arsenal.
+When it comes to diagnosing your pet accurately, radiology can be an extremely valuable tool in our diagnostic arsenal.

 Ultrasonography, or ultrasound, is a diagnostic imaging technique similar to radiography (X-rays) and is often used in conjunction with radiography and other diagnostics.
 It allows us to visualize certain organs very thoroughly, including the heart, kidneys, liver, gallbladder, bladder, spleen, and intestines.
 It can also be useful to detect and monitor pregnancy.
 We work closely with specialists – people who have dedicated their entire lives to imaging – so you get the most out of this fantastic diagnostic tool.